 You can tell the team as much as you like that “we work according to the classic Scrum / lean / Kanban”.
-But if the tasks and processes are unclear to them or take more time and resources than they could if using a different approach than the textbook, then there is no point in this.
-In that case, it would be unprofessional to say "this is a bad team, they are not following my ideal approach to the methodology incorrectly."
+But if the daily tasks and processes are unclear to them or take more time and resources than they could, were the team to use an approach different from what the textbook gives, then there is no point in this.
+In that case, it would be unprofessional to say "this is a bad team, they are not following my ideal approach to the methodology correctly."
 The task of a business analyst is to study different approaches and choose the one that will be most effective for a particular team in a particular project.
-Note that during our practice we have not seen a single project with absolutely “book” processes.
+It is worth noting that in our practice we have not seen a single project with absolutely “book” processes.

 3. Ignoring the culture and corporate policies of the customer.